 “Have you ever...?”

 Some behavioural interview questions require you to put yourself in a situation and use your imagination for an answer.
-You have to think on your feet, especially if you’ve never considered the question in advance.
+You have to think on your feet, especially if you’ve never considered behavioural interview questions in advance.
 Let’s say you were asked, “How would you persuade your supervisor to move financial functions to the cloud?”
 Or this: “What steps would you take if you were told that you needed to increase productivity in this job?”
 You’ll have to come up with an immediate solution to what could be a tricky matter.
 What helps to make behavioural interview questions like this easier?

 In the past, you may have solved similar problems to the hypothetical question being asked.
 To make these top of mind during your interview, take the initiative now to create a storehouse of work experiences.
 As you think about issues you’ve tackled in the workplace, try to compose several short stories you can share in 60 seconds or less.